A simple Christmas Craft that you can make with your kids. Check out these Homemade Cinnamon Applesauce Ornaments. They make great gifts!

 - Cookie sheet with parchment paper or wax paper

-- Place ornaments on a cookie sheet that has lose with cinnamon.
+Place ornaments on a cookie sheet that is covered in wax paper.
 Use a drinking straw to cut out the little circle that you will use to hang your ornament.

 - Buy your applesauce in the large can in the bulk section of your super-mart